TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 ### Summary

-Modern web environment provides a wide variety of well-established tools to visualize a data set as a chart.
-However, in some scenarios, just displaying the chart on a web page only partially satisfies the requirements.
-The chart may need to be created and shared hourly/daily/weekly, with the human intervention in this process minimized.
+Modern web environment provides a wide variety of well-established tools to visualize a dataset as a chart.
+However, in some scenarios, just displaying the chart on a web page is not what's needed.
+The chart may have to be created and shared daily/weekly/monthly, with the human intervention in this process minimized.
 The chart rendering can also be a part of a larger server pipeline, further calling for automation.
 Or, the chart may have to be displayed as a part of a desktop application.

 This example demonstrates how to tackle these challenges with the help of JxBrowser.
 The showcased application is a web server that utilizes the power of JxBrowser to render an arbitrary web page and then export it to an image.
-With such an approach, the application can render and export HTML/CSS/JS charts directly on the server side.
+With such an approach, the application renders the HTML/CSS/JS charts directly on the server side, offering their export as images to any caller.
 The export happens upon a programmatic request, once built and run, this solution requires no human interaction or intervention.
-It can be hosted on a dedicated server or on a Cloud VM, rendering and sharing charts upon requests such as a cron job or a REST API call from another program.
+It can be hosted on a dedicated server or a Cloud VM, rendering and sharing charts upon requests such as a cron job or a REST API call from another program.

 Using JxBrowser to build such an application entails the following benefits:

-1. A fully automated chart-drawing solution, which requires neither human actions nor an open UI to draw the charts and share them via email or other channels.
+1. A fully automated chart-drawing solution, which requires neither human actions nor an open UI to draw the charts and share them via communication channels of choice.
 2. The access to a rich web ecosystem of charting libraries like [Chart.js][chart.js] when rendering charts on the server side.
 This includes the frontend styling options, like [Bootstrap][bootstrap] or [Material][material] typography.